-Ming Hsieh Faculty Fellow in Electrical Engineering-Systems and Professor of Electrical and Computer Engineering and Computer Science
+Ming Hsieh Faculty Fellow in Electrical and Computer Engineering-Systems and Professor of Electrical and Computer Engineering and Computer Science

 - Doctoral Degree, Electrical Engineering, Cornell University